 - If you don’t pay by Direct Debit, you’ll see the amount due and due date

 Your bill will also tell you if we have billed you to actual or estimated reads.

 Your Personal Projection is the amount of energy you’re likely to use over the year.
 We calculate your Personal Projection based on your historic usage and the reads you give us.

-This will also let you know if you are on the cheapest tariff and if there is a cheaper tariff available.
+This will also let you know if there’s a cheaper tariff available.

 About your tariff

-This gives you information about your tariff and how much energy you have used in the last year.
-This will be based on any meter reads that you have given us, otherwise we will use estimates.
+This gives you information about your tariff and how much energy you’ve used in the last year.
+This will be based on any meter reads that you have given us, otherwise we’ll use estimates.

 About your usage

 These graphs show your usage for this year and last year.
 If you haven’t been with us for a year, you won’t see this on your bill.